 Do you love to knit lace?
 Do you enjoy intentionally making holes in your knitting (or want to learn how)?
 Have you been searching for the perfect new pattern to start?
-Search no more—Knitting Daily has you covered with this collection of FREE lace knitting patterns.
+Search no more—Knitting Daily has you covered with these collections of FREE lace knitting patterns.

 Whether you are a first time lace knitter, or a seasoned expert, you’ll enjoy the timeless beauty of knitting lace.
 Inside this eBook you’ll discover lace for all seasons and shapes, with two stunning lace shawl knitting patterns, a lovely lace hat, a classic knit cardigan, two scarves, and a pair of fingerless gloves.
-Plus, we’ve added an additional three patterns to make this collection even better, a shrug, blouse, and perfect Henley sweater.
+Plus, we’ve added an additional SIX patterns to make this collection even better: a shrug, blouse, perfect Henley sweater, top, wrap, and trim.
 This collection is sure to inspire your knitting for years to come.
-Download all 10 sensational designs today!
+Download all 13 sensational designs today!

 When it comes to elegant knitting, lace patterns are second to none.
 Learn how to knit lace masterpieces with these incredible, free knitted lace patterns.
-Download this free eBook to get started or keep reading to learn more about each pattern.
+Download these free eBooks to get started or keep reading to learn more about each pattern.

 Sophia Shrug by Betty Monroe